SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/Style/Style.md

 	^ super styleSheet , customStyleSheet
 ```

 The next step is to apply the new style. `EmailPresenter` instances have a `model`.
 When it changes, the presenter is notified via the `modelChanged` method.
-The original implemementation was:
+The original implementation was:

 ```
 EmailPresenter >> modelChanged